-Our Spring 2012 Dialogues involve identity groups defined by race & ethnicity, religion & spirituality, and gender.
+Our course offering changes each semester based upon interest.
+Our dialogues involve identity groups defined by race & ethnicity, religion & spirituality, or gender & sexuality.
 Each identity group is represented in the dialogue by a balanced number of student participants from each group.
 Trained student facilitators, one from each represented identity group, coordinate a number of activities and orchestrate a diverse curriculum in an effort to encourage dialogue rather than debate.

 Students examine and discuss reading materials that address issues and experiences relevant to the groups in the dialogue, in relation to both the University setting and general society.
 Facilitators and participants explore similarities and differences among and across groups, and strive toward building a multicultural and democratic community.

 Intergroup Dialogue is enhanced by diverse voices; accordingly we encourage the inclusion of multiple identities and perspectives.
 For example, a dialogue on Race & Ethnicity is typically comprised of distinct identity group including students of color, white students, and multi-racial students who also bring unique experiences regarding social class, religion, nationality, ability, and other ideologies.
-A dialogue on Gender Identity is typically comprised of women, men, and transgender students who endorse a wide range of identities and positions.
+A dialogue on Race and Ethnicity Identity is typically comprised of students with various identities around race and ethnicity and who also endorse a wide range of other identities and positions.

 It is not our intention to suggest that members of the same identity group share the same perspective; rather it is our aim to encourage communication across a rich variety of differences while sharing some broad group memberships to enhances learning and dialogue.
 The placement form below helps us construct inclusive courses.

-For Questions & Additional Information, please contact Rebecca Morgan at email@example.com
+For Questions & Additional Information, please contact Becky Morgan at firstname.lastname@example.org.